ngapuhi

 • Page 3 – The sacking of Kororāreka

-The sacking of Kororāreka (Russell) shook the settler population.
-About £50,000 worth of property was destroyed, and there was panic in Auckland.
-Some settlers sold their land
+The sacking of Kororāreka shook the settler population.
+Over £50,000 worth of property was lost.
+In Auckland panic set in.
+Some settlers sold their land for whatever price they

 Waitangi Day